Malcolm III of Scotland: Marriage to Margaret

 In 1072, with the Harrying of the North completed and his position again secure, William of Normandy came north with an army and a fleet.
 Malcolm met William at Abernethy and, in the words of the Anglo-Saxon Chronicle, "became his man" and handed over his eldest son Duncan as a hostage and arranged peace between William and Edgar.
 Accepting the overlordship of the king of the English was no novelty, as previous kings had done so without result.
 The same was true of Malcolm; his agreement with the English king was followed by further raids into Northumbria, which led to further trouble in the earldom and the killing of Bishop Walcher at Gateshead.
 In 1080, William sent his son Robert Curthose north with an army while his brother Odo punished the Northumbrians.
 Malcolm again made peace, and this time kept it for over a decade.

 Malcolm faced little recorded internal opposition, except for Lulach's son Máel Snechtai.
-In an unusual entry, for the Anglo-Saxon Chronicle contains little on Scotland, it says that in 1078:
+In an unusual entry, as the Anglo-Saxon Chronicle contains little on Scotland, it says that in 1078:

 Malcholom [Máel Coluim] seized the mother of Mælslæhtan [Máel Snechtai] ... and all his treasures, and his cattle; and he himself escaped with difficulty.

 Whatever provoked this strife, Máel Snechtai survived until 1085.